sudh-202/digital-ecomm/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Deploy on Render.com

+To deploy this application on Render.com:

+1. Fork or clone this repository to your GitHub account
+2. Create a new Web Service on Render.com
+3. Connect your GitHub repository
+4. Configure the following environment variables in the Render dashboard:
+   - `DATABASE_URL`: Your Turso database URL
+   - `DATABASE_AUTH_TOKEN`: Your Turso database auth token
+   - `NEXT_PUBLIC_APP_URL`: Your Render.com app URL (e.g., https://your-app-name.onrender.com)

+The deployment will automatically use the configuration from `render.yaml`.

+Note: This deployment is configured to support file uploads and database operations, which may not work properly on other platforms due to readonly filesystem restrictions.